-We assess all pupils following Read Write Inc. Phonics using the online Read Write Inc Assessment Tool.
-We use this data to track progress, identify sound gaps and to assign them to groups based on their level of phonic development.
-The results give a clear indication of how well pupils are making progress relative to their starting points.
-This data is monitored and actions to support pupils requiring further intervention are planned for and carried out.
+We assess all pupils following Read Write Inc. Phonics using the Entry Assessment.
+We use this data to assign them to either Read Write Inc. Phonics groups.
+This gives us a very good indication of how well they are making progress relative to their starting points.
+We do this for all pupils, whenever they join us, so we can track all of them effectively, including those eligible for the pupil premium.